h3xstream/waf-workshop/website/docs/03-sql-syntax.md

 ## Detection

 It is possible to identify SQL injection small expressions.
-However, the exploitation will required the help of utility functions such as `substring()` and `ascii()`.
+However, the exploitation will require the help of utility functions such as `substring()` and `ascii()`.
 It will also include SQL keywords such as `UNION` and `SELECT`.
-Finally, some table names and column will used to extract the database schema structure (if the table name are not brute forced or known).
-All those keywords are likely to be search by WAF.
+Finally, some table names and column names will be used to extract the database schema structure (if the table name is not brute forced or known).
+All those keywords are likely to be searched by WAF.

 ??? info "How to detect SQL injection"